nicobao/dotfiles/README.md

 # dotfiles

-My config for my personal computer, currently running Debian 12.
+My config for my personal computer, used to run Debian 12, now macOS.

 ## License